MONEY & TUITION

 To qualify for a monthly payment plan, prospective students MUST have successfully submitted their $125 application fee AND a MINIMUM 10% Down payment, signed enrollment contract then:

-• Total remaining balance (which includes the payment plan fee) is broken down into 4 remaining payments
+Total remaining balance (which includes the payment plan fee) is broken down into 4 to 7 remaining payments

 How can I enroll into this school using my Gi Bill® military benefits?